omgnetwork/android-sdk/README.md

 # Websocket

-After we are able to create a `TransactionRequest`, consume a `TransactionRequest`, and then approve or reject a `TransactionConsumption`.
-Now, we will learn how to use the web socket client for listening for the `TransactionConsumption` events.
+The transaction request flow is as follow:

+1. Create a `TransactionRequest` successfully.
+2. Consume that `TransactionRequest` which will generate a TransactionConsumption.
+3. Approve or reject the `TransactionConsumption` generated in step 2.

-This section describes the use of the `OMGSocketClient` in order to listen for events.
+This section describes the use of the `OMGSocketClient` in order to listen for events which happens after step 2 or step 3.

 ## Websocket Initialization